jefdaj/ortholang-demo/templates/reference.md

 {% import "macros.jinja" as macros with context %}

-This is an auto-generated reference of every currently available function as of ShortCut 0.8.2.0, grouped by module.

-If you don't find what you're looking for, leave Jeff a comment about it! (bottom right)
+This is an auto-generated reference of every available module as of ShortCut 0.8.2.0, along with short examples of their use.
+If you don't find an example applicable to your use case, try the Examples tab.
+If it isn't there either, leave a comment about it! (bottom right)

 <!-- TODO generate this in sections like the tutorial -->